5 Stock Market Strategies Used by Warren Buffett & Top Investors.

 First, Value Investing.
 Second, Growth Investing.
 Third, Momentum Investing.
 Fourth, Dividend Investing.
 Fifth, ETF Investing.
 You must have heard about growth stocks from many people.
 Very few people are able to find value stocks or other types of stocks.
 In this blog we will cover the definition of these five popular styles and the difference between them.

-The concept of value investing was introduced by successful investor and teacher Benjamin Graham in 1934 in a book called Security Analysis, which he explained in a very simple way in his second book The Intelligent Investor, published in 1949.
+The concept of value investing was introduced by the successful investor and teacher Benjamin Graham in 1934 in a book titled *Security Analysis*.
+In his second book, *The Intelligent Investor*—published in 1949—he explained this concept in a very simple manner.

 Growth investing is an investment style and stock strategy that focuses on increasing the investor’s capital.
 Growth investors invest in growth stocks—young or small companies whose earnings are expected to grow at a rate higher than the average of their industry sector or the overall market.